Hoplisoma paleatum

-Corydoras paleatus is a species of catfish (order Siluriformes) of the family Callichthyidae.
-Its common names include blue leopard corydoras, mottled corydoras, and peppered catfish.
-It originates from the lower Paraná River basin and coastal rivers in Uruguay and Brazil.
+Hoplisoma paleatum, the blue leopard corydoras, mottled corydoras or peppered catfish, is a species of freshwater ray-finned fish belonging to the subfamily Corydoradinae, the corys, of the family Callichthyidae, the armoured catfishes.
+This catfish is found in southeastern South America.

 Description

-This fish species reach about 5.9–7 cm SL.
+Hoplisoma paleatum reaches about 5.9–7 cm SL.
 The male is smaller than the female, and in proportion to body length, the dorsal fin and pectoral fins are longer on the male than the female.